When To Use This Strategy

 Follow these few simple steps to provide practice developing students’ mental images:

 - Begin reading.
 Pause after a few sentences or paragraphs that contain good descriptive information.

 - Share the image you’ve created in your mind, and talk about which words from the book helped you “draw” your picture.
 Children can relate to the setting, the characters, or the actions.
 By doing this, you are modeling the kind of picture making you want students to do.

 - Talk about how these pictures help you understand what’s happening in the story.

 - Are your images identical?
 Probably not!
 This is a great time to talk about why your images might be different.
-Perhaps your child went on a school field trip or had a school assembly that changed the way they created the picture in their mind.
-Perhaps experiences you've had as an adult influenced what you "drew."
+Perhaps one child went on a school field trip or had a school assembly that changed the way they created the picture in their mind.
+Perhaps experiences you’ve had as an adult influenced what you “drew.”
 These differences are important to understand and respect.